 DID YOU KNOW?

 There are more than 627,000 Vermont vehicle registrations in 2014.
-If just half of these vehicles reduced their idling while parked by five minutes/day, the total fuel avoidance could exceed 4,772,000 gallons/year, and the total CO2 emissions reduction could exceed 46,000 tons/year.
+If just half of these vehicles reduced idling while parked by five min./day, the total fuel avoidance could exceed 4,772,000 gals./year, and the total CO2 emissions reduction could exceed 46,000 tons/year.